maximebohrer/larm_moutarde/README.md

 LARM - Moutarde - Challenge 3
 =============================

 The goal of the challenge is to demonstrate the capability the robot has to map an environment, to navigate it autonomously, and to retrieve specific objects in it.
+You can find explanations and a demonstration in the [youtube video]().

 <img src="images/robot.jpg" width="500"/>